srnunio/gen_i18n/README.md

 # gen_i18n
-This library adds internationalization to your dart project, generating classes and translation files
+Add internationalization to your dart project

 ## Installation
 ```